moon-up/moon-sdk-kotlin/docs/AccountsApi.md

 <a id="deployContract"></a>
 # **deployContract**
-> AccountControllerResponse deployContract(authorization, accountName, deployInput)
+> TransactionAPIResponse deployContract(authorization, accountName, deployInput)